We understand that our soil is our most important asset and it must be cared for.

 Machines and Operations

-The most important tool for understanding soil quality and every farm vehicle and tractor has one.
+Definitely the most important tool for understanding soil quality – in fact, every farm vehicle and tractor has one.

-Where possible we turn over next to no soil, with the aim to be eliminating all mechanical cultivations in the next 5 years.
+Where possible, we turn over next to no soil, with the aim to be eliminating all mechanical cultivations in the next 5 years.

-To enable this to happen, all of our tractors and the combine use GPS and auto steer technology to guarantee that we are running to a 2cm accuracy year after year
+To enable this to happen, all of our tractors and combine harvesters use GPS and auto-steer technology to guarantee that we are running to a 2cm accuracy, year after year.

 Working With Crops

 These cover crops are used to maintain and build soil structure by the action of their roots.
-We select different mixes of species to grow depending on what rooting depth and function we require for a certain piece of land.
+We select different mixes of species to grow, depending on what rooting depth and function we require for that certain piece of land.

 Another important role of the Cover Crop is extracting CO2 from the atmosphere.
-Plants take in the CO2 as they grow and then excude the Carbon from their roots as a food source for the soil biology.
+Plants take in the CO2 as they grow and then exude the Carbon from their roots as a food source for the soil biology.

-Catch crops are very similar to the cover crop but are in the ground for a shorter period of time, usually as little as 6 weeks.
-Their main aim is to take up any free nutrition from the soil and store it away until the following crop can use it.
+Catch crops are very similar to the cover crop, but are in the ground for a shorter period of time – usually as little as 6 weeks.
+Their main aim is to take up any free nutrition from the soil and store it away until the following crop is planted and can use it.